into your inbox

-April 6, 2001: The Day Arnaud Clément defeated Marc Rosset in a Davis Cup Marathon
+April 6, 2001: The day France’s Arnaud Clément defeated Swiss Marc Rosset in a marathon Davis Cup clash

 Each day, Tennis Majors takes you back in time to an important moment in the sport’s history.
-On this day — April 6 — in 2001, Arnaud Clément defeated Marc Rosset in a Davis Cup epic that lasted almost six hours.
+On April 6, 2001, Arnaud Clément defeated Marc Rosset in a Davis Cup epic that lasted almost six hours

 What happened exactly on that day

-On this day, April 6, 2001, in the opening match of the Davis Cup first-round tie between Switzerland and France, Arnaud Clément defeated Marc Rosset in one of the longest matches in the tournament’s history since the introduction of the tiebreak in 1989 (6-3, 3-6, 7-6, 6-7, 15-13 after five hours and 45 minutes of play).
+On this day, April 6, 2001, in the opening match of the Davis Cup quarter-final tie between Switzerland and France, Arnaud Clément defeated Marc Rosset in one of the longest matches in the tournament’s history since the introduction of the tiebreak to the competition in 1989 (6-3, 3-6, 7-6, 6-7, 15-13 after five hours and 46 minutes of play).
 Rosset fired 48 aces and saved eight match points but couldn’t avoid defeat against the Australian Open runner-up.

 Arnaud Clément, born in 1977, turned pro in 1996.
 He entered the top 100 in 1998, and he made himself known to the general public in 1999, when he pushed future champion Andre Agassi into a fifth set in the second round of the French Open.
 In 2000, after reaching the semi-finals in August at the Cincinnati Masters 1000 (lost to Thomas Enqvist, 6-2, 6-2), he defeated Agassi, then world No 1, in the second round of the US Open (6-3, 6-2, 6-4), where he went as far as the quarter-finals (lost to Lleyton Hewitt 6-4, 6-2, 6-3).

-In November, Clement claimed his first ATP title in Lyon, defeating Patrick Rafter in the final (7-6, 7-6), two months before finishing runner-up at the 2001 Australian Open to general astonishment.
-To qualify for the final, he defeated his long-time friend Sébastien Grosjean in the semi-finals, after he came back from two sets down and saved two match points (5-7, 2-6, 7-6, 7-5, 6-2).
-In the last round, however, he was swept off the court by Agassi, who avenged his New York loss 6-4, 6-2, 6-2.
-In April the same year, he obtained his highest ranking as world No 10.
+In November, Clement claimed his first ATP title in Lyon, defeating Patrick Rafter in the final (7-6, 7-6), two months before finishing runner-up at the 2001 Australian Open, to general astonishment.
+To qualify for the final, he defeated his long-time friend Sébastien Grosjean in the semi-finals, coming back from two sets down and saving two match points (5-7, 2-6, 7-6, 7-5, 6-2).
+In the final, however, he was swept off the court by Agassi, who avenged his New York loss 6-4, 6-2, 6-2.
+In April the same year, Clement obtained his highest ranking of world No 10.

-Rosset reached his career highest ranking as world No 9 in 1995, and his best Grand Slam result at the time was a semi-final reached at the 1996 French Open (eliminated by Michael Stich 6-3, 6-4, 6-2).
+Rosset reached a career-high ranking of world No 9 in 1995 and his best Grand Slam result at the time was a semi-final reached at the 1996 French Open (eliminated by Michael Stich 6-3, 6-4, 6-2).
 He finished the 2000 season as world No 28 after having notably won the AXA Cup in London (defeating Yevgeny Kafelnikov in the final, 6-4, 6-4), but he didn’t play well in the first months of 2001.
 By April, his ranking had already dropped down to world No 62.

 The 2001 Davis Cup first-round tie between Switzerland and France was held on indoor hard courts in Neuchâtel, not far from Roger Federer’s hometown of Basel.